Lambda-X-Master/How-to-use-this/README.md

 ## Step Five - Create a new repository

 ### Click Create a New Repository.
-Repeat this step for frontend, backend, and if applicable add Andriod, iOS, and data science.
+Make sure to give it a name, make sure it's public, initialize with a readme, and add an MIT license.
+Repeat this step for frontend, backend, and if applicable add Android, iOS, and data science.

 <div align="center"><img src="./images/step5.png"></div>